List of non-coherent units of measurement: Pain

+Dol

 The dol (from the Latin word for pain, dolor) is a unit of measurement for pain.
 James D. Hardy, Herbert G. Wolff, and Helen Goodell of Cornell University proposed the unit based on their studies of pain during the 1940s and 1950s.
 They defined one dol to equal a just-noticeable difference in pain.
 The unit never came into widespread use and other methods are now used to assess the level of pain experienced by patients.

+Scales

 The Schmidt sting pain index and Starr sting pain index are pain scales rating the relative pain caused by different hymenoptera stings.
 Schmidt has refined his pain index (with a 1–4 scale) with extensive anecdotal experience, culminating in a paper published in 1990 which classifies the stings of 78 species and 41 genera of Hymenoptera.
 The Starr sting pain scale uses the same 1–4 scale.

 Pepper heat

 ASTA pungency unit

 The ASTA (American Spice Trade Association) pungency unit is based on a scientific method of measuring chili pepper "heat".
 The technique utilizes high-performance liquid chromatography to identify and measure the concentrations of the various compounds that produce a heat sensation.
 Scoville units are roughly 1/15 the size of pungency units while measuring capsaicin, so a rough conversion is to multiply pungency by 15 to obtain Scoville heat units.